waleedchahid/waleedchahid.github.io/journal/tcpip.md

 ## Transport

-Protocals in this layer include:
+Protocols in this layer include:

 - TCP
 - UDP